TAbdiukov/AMC_patcher-CLI/README.md

 ## Trivia

 There is an amazing Nirsoft VB snippet of AppModeChanger that does not support CLI usage (unless you want to use hotkeys, which is not a scalable solution).
 I rewrote the code for command-line usage.
-The name was truncated to *amc* for the easier CLI usage
+The name was truncated to *amc* for the easier CLI usage.

 As explained in the **How to compile** section, if you make changes to the AMC code, then after compiling another copy of AMC is needed, either CLI or GUI, to patch it to work.